Smith-Ransome Japanese Bridge: Early history

 Presdeleau was one of Francis Smith's mansions away from his main estate in Oakland, California called Arbor Villa.
 Between 1895 and 1898 he also commissioned Ransome to build at the estate in New York a Japanese style bridge and seawall similar to the two underpass bridges that he had already constructed out west.
-In 1886 Ransome built the two small underpass bridges in the Golden Gate Park, San Francisco, one of which survives today.
+These were two small underpass bridges built by Ransome in the 1880s in the Golden Gate Park, San Francisco, one of which survives to this day.
 They are the first reinforced concrete bridges in North America, and among the first three or four in the world.
 In 1897 he completed the Pacific Coast Borax Refinery in Bayonne, New Jersey and Smith had him work on the 60 foot x 6 feet wide bridge at Presdeleau.
 The architect would achieve fame for the east coast refinery building after it caught fire in 1902 and the concrete framed industrial architecture was shown to have a key superiority over competing steel and iron framed structures, as the buildings frame was only slightly damaged.
 Ransome's two other buildings that used the same experimental style at Stanford University survived the 1906 San Francisco earthquake essentially without damage while surrounding buildings crumbled.